kingluddite/web-dev-notes/frontend/js/react/wesbos/11-react-events.md

 So what the above code is doing is when the input is added to the page, it will have a reference added to it on the class itself

 ## Seeing is Believing
-So check out React tab.
-You will see that it takes a lot of clicking to get to our TeamPicker because now that we are using the Router Component, it has added a ton of nested Components
+So check out **React tab**.
+You will see that it takes a lot of clicking to get to our `TeamPicker` because now that we are using the `router` Component, it has added a ton of nested Components

 ![long path to TeamPicker](https://i.imgur.com/T07GSBa.png)

-Notice that when we select the input we see it has a `Ref` on it
+Notice that when we select the `input` we see it has a `Ref` on it

 ### Search is faster
-Instead of digging deep to find the TeamPicker Component you can just search for it inside the `Search by Component Name` text field (on React tab) and type `TeamPicker`
+Instead of digging deep to find the `TeamPicker` Component you can just search for it inside the `Search by Component Name` text field (on **React tab**) and type `TeamPicker`

 ## To Bind or not to bind
 We can use `this` inside `render()` but outside of `render()` this does not equal the Component